UMP 50x20 [M8] GW / N38 - search holder

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.
+- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Furthermore, tiny parts of these magnets can hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, small elements of these magnets can complicate diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.